dvidelabs/flatcc/doc/binary-format.md

 distinguish between different root types from the same schema, and even across schema as long as the namespace is unique.

-Type hashes introduce no changes to the binary format but application interfaces must choose support user defined identifiers or explicitly support type hashes.
+Type hashes introduce no changes to the binary format but the application interface must choose to support user defined identifiers or explicitly support type hashes.
 Alternatively an application can peak directly into the buffer at offset 4 (when `uoffset_t` is 4 bytes long).